telekom/oscake-documentation/docs/curations.md

 Depending on the `file_scope` the curation is not only applied to the `fileLicensings`-section in the oscc-file but also to the `defaultLicensings` or `dirLicensings`-section.

-If a `defaultLicensing` is via the ORT-Analyzer (e.g. license found in pom.xml file) - happens when the scanner does not find a file with a license text - the license is specified as "declared"-license.
+If a `defaultLicensing` is set via the ORT-Analyzer (e.g. license found in pom.xml file) - happens when the scanner does not find a file with a license text - the license is specified as "declared"-license.
 In order to make curations in this case, the following example may be applied:

 ```
   curations: